openplans/shareabouts-website/index.markdown

 Shareabouts is a mapping tool to gather crowd sourced public input.
 Use it to collect suggested locations and comments, in a social, engaging process.

-![Shareabouts client interface](https://img.skitch.com/20120919-exxdf3yi93xng6ykxu3t75id7n.png "Shareabouts")
+![Shareabouts client interface](https://img.skitch.com/20120919-exxdf3yi93xng6ykxu3t75id7n.png "Shareabouts") _Using Shareabouts to crowdsource info on ATM surcharges_.

 Check out some demos:
 * [Gathering usage data for a city park](http://sistercities-civicworks.dotcloud.com/).